vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ## Graph Problems
 Collection of vertices and edges.
 Unlike a Tree which uses a Node class, in a graph we usually care about the adjacent nodes here.
-1. Directed & undirected edges
+1. Directed & Undirected edges
 2. Connected Components
 3. Cycle Detection
 4. Topological Sort